Another Reason to Boycott Comcast

 Comcast is denying it, but reports from several sources claim that some Comcast customers have been told that using the software Tor is illegal and that using it is against Comcast company policy.
-While the company is denying telling people that they cannot use Tor, the company’s own policies actually do prohibit using proxy servers.
+While the company is denying telling people that they cannot use Tor, the company’s own policies actually do prohibit using proxy servers (see links below).
 In their own terms of service, they prohibit other equipment, and specify that their list of prohibited equipment is not limited to what they spell out.

 Oddly enough, in a blog post, Comcast denied that they restricted anybody using Tor and they are free to use the Xfinity Internet service to visit any website that they want and use any app that they want and “so forth”.